fnaumenko/bioStat/README.md

 ---
 ## bioCC
 fast advanced **C**orrelation **C**alculator for basic **bio**informatics data types.<br>
-It computes Pearson’s and signal’s correlation coefficients for coverage, features and read densities.<br>
+It computes Pearson’s correlation coefficients for coverage, features and read densities.<br>
-Program allows to obtain correlation coefficients for the whole genome, for each chromosome separately, and for predefined regions within the chromosomes.
+Program allows to obtain correlation coefficients for the whole genome, for each chromosome separately, and for predefined regions within the chromosomes.<br>
-In the last case it optionally prints region coefficients frequency histogram.
-This, for example, makes it possible to correlate the densities precisely within peaks.<br>
 **bioCC** uses a single-pass range-based correlation algorithm.
 It also is designed to treat a bunch of files at once.

 ### Usage